 Location

-The village of Grambois is situated on a rocky outcrop protruding from the southern slopes of the Luberon Mountains, to the north of Aix-en-Provence, in the southwest of the Vaucluse area and in the heart of the PACA region.
+The village of Grambois is situated on a rocky outcrop from the southern slopes of the Luberon Mountains, to the north of Aix-en-Provence, in the southwest of the Vaucluse area.
 It is part of the regional natural park that shares its name with the mountains.
 The rural municipality spreads over several hills, between pine forests, vineyards and lavender fields.
 The area’s widespread agricultural activities have today still preserved it from mass tourism.
-Its main asset is its advantageous location, away from the hustle and bustle and amidst nature, a little more than 20 km from the Aix-Marseille-Provence urban area and its many infrastructures (high-speed TGV train stations, airports, universities, hospitals, etc.).
+Its main asset is its advantageous location, away from the hustle and bustle and amidst nature, a little more than 20 km from Aix-en-Provence and its many infrastructures (high-speed TGV train stations, airports, universities, hospitals, among others).

 Description

-After the estate keeper’s house, two gates enclose the private part of the estate, made up of a spacious residence and a more modest guests’ house.
-Both are set around a central garden in which there is a large stone pond.
-Further on, an imposing infinity pool is partially surrounded by decking and boasts panoramic views of Mount Saint Victoire, making the area very conducive to relaxation.
-Other well-being facilities - such as a Turkish bath, a sauna and a jacuzzi - are dotted around the property.
-Lastly, the lower part of the land is divided into terraces and can be used as space for horses or other animals.
+After the estate keeper’s house, another wall encloses the private part of the estate, made up of a spacious residence and a guests’ house.
+Both are set around a green lawn adorned with a large stone pond.
+Further away and lower down, an infinity pool surrounded by decking with panoramic views is very conducive to relaxation.
+Other well-being facilities (such as a Turkish bath, a sauna and a jacuzzi) are dotted around the property.
+Lastly, the lower part of the land, divided into terraces, is more agricultural in nature and suitable for keeping horses.

 The main house

-The rounded, double-leaf, wooden entrance gate, stands against the house’s eastern façade.
+The rounded, double-leaf, wooden entrance gate, stands against one of the house’s facades.
 It is framed by two pillars similar to those at the entrance to the estate.
-Several buildings of different heights extend lengthways facing the central garden, each topped by gabled roofs made up of half-round tiles.
-In the centre of the main group of buildings, tiles laid in the 1970s are evocative of those that can be found in traditional Provence farmhouses.
+Several buildings stand opposite the central garden, each topped by gabled roofs made up of barrel tiles.
+In the centre of the main group of buildings, an earthenware tiled decorative feature is evocative of those found in dovecotes on traditional Provence farmhouses.
 The southern façade has large picture windows, bathing the living rooms in light.
 Other smaller windows with wooden shutters denote the locations of the bedrooms.
-The main entrance is located beneath an awning on the northern façade, where there is a solid oakwood door with a central knocker.
+The main entrance is located beneath an awning standing against the northern facade.

 The ground floor

-Inside, three steps lead down into a living room with a large picture window.
-This bright and central room opens onto a large patio separated from the garden by a small flight of steps looking out to the views.
+After the entrance, a flight of steps leads down into a living room boasting a large, fully retractable picture window.
+This bright and central room opens onto a large patio overlooking the garden and taking in the views.
 The floor is made up of terracotta tiles.
-A lounge area, into which light shines through a small window, stands around the sole fireplace located in a recess in the northern façade.
-The ceiling is dominated by large, wooden cross beams, stretching from one side to another.
-The slope of the ceiling down to the picture window, which can be fully opened, reinforces the impression of cosiness that the place exudes.
+A lounge area located in a recess in the northern facade stands around a fireplace.
+The large, exposed, wooden cross beams on the ceiling, stretching from one side to another, dominate this entire space, reinforcing the impression of cosiness that the place exudes.

 The two wings of the residence can be found on either side of the living room.
-In the east wing, a lounge with wide stripped wooden flooring extends from the living room and is used as a music room.
-This dual aspect room is bathed in light by large windows at each end.
-In the back wall, two doors each lead to a different part of the house.
-The first is set over two levels, Including, on the ground floor, a living room into which light pours through a large, glazed patio door opening onto a small patio.
-Adjacent to it, there is also a bathroom with double washbasins.
+In the east wing, a music room with wide stripped wooden flooring is bathed in light by large windows at each end.
+In the back wall, two doors each lead to an independent part of the house.
+The first is set over two levels, including, on the ground floor, a living room opening onto a patio and a bathroom.
 On the upper level, there is a bedroom with a sloping ceiling.
-The second, smaller part, is made up of a bedroom, a bathroom, and a lounge area with its own patio looking out onto the garden.
+The second part is made up of a bedroom, a bathroom, and a living area with its own patio looking out onto the garden.

 The upstairs

-Near to the entrance, an exotic wood door leads to a guests’ lavatory at the foot of the double quarter turn staircase that climbs up to the upper floor.
-On this level, a landing leads on one side to a large bedroom set on an intermediate level, reached by two sets of steps along the walls.
-It has its own raised covered patio and to the rear there is a walk-in wardrobe.
-On the other side of the landing, there is a lavatory and a bright bathroom, with a bath built into the floor.
-A fourth bedroom is adjacent to this bathroom.
+From the main entrance, a double quarter turn staircase climbs up to the upper floor.
+On this level, the landing leads on one side to a large bedroom set on an intermediate level, which has its own raised covered patio to the south and to the north there is a walk-in wardrobe that could be converted into a bedroom.
+On the other side of the landing, there is a bathroom bathed in light, with a bath built into the floor, boasting views of the garden.

 The basement